 - No DNS leaks

 - Kill switch works well (all non-VPN traffic blocked)

-Defeat VPN blocking with the Chameleon protocol
+VPN Obfuscation with the Chameleon protocol

 VPN blocking is a growing problem in much of the world, especially where governments or institutions do not want people using VPNs to evade restrictions and censorship.